jvodlz/jpmc-softeng/README.md

 - Run `npm install` to install dependencies

 # Getting Started
-- To start the data server, use `python datafeed/server3.py` (In respective project directories of the tasks)
+- To start the data server, use `python datafeed/server3.py` (from root directory)
 - After the server is running, use `npm start` to run the app